 By Lewis Budden | 1 August 2019

-The rise of MMA in the UK has been astonishing.
-It has quickly blossomed into one of the most popular sports practiced.
-A recent UFC live event sold out London’s historic 20,000 person capacity Royal Albert Hall in a matter of minutes!
+MMA in the UK has quickly blossomed into one of the most popular sports practiced.
+A recent UFC live event sold out London's historic 20,000 person capacity Royal Albert Hall in a matter of minutes!
 Martial arts are more prevalent in England than ever, as the boom is right now.
+But how did ancient eastern art forms become the new favorite sport of the British Isles?

 The UK has many different types of traditional, native martial arts.
 The popularity of Asian martial arts dates to the late 18th century when trade began between China, Japan, and Europe during the industrial revolution.